Neighbors Care Alliance (NCA)

 The Neighbors Care Alliance (NCA) is a network of neighborhood volunteer programs with a shared mission of helping older adults thrive safely in their homes for as long as possible.
-The programs serve specific geographic areas, each is independently organized.
-Pima Council on Aging serves as the program administrator and provides tools to build infrastructure, volunteer training, opportunities for networking and access to community resources and mileage reimbursement.
-Volunteers support older adults through a variety of services which can include, transportation to medical appointments and shopping, running errands, meal delivery, phone calls and visits, light house and yard work and caregiver respite.
+The programs serve specific geographic areas, and each is independently organized.
+Pima Council on Aging serves as the program administrator and provides tools to build infrastructure, volunteer training, opportunities for networking, access to community resources, and mileage reimbursement.
+Volunteers support older adults through a variety of services which can include, transportation to medical appointments and shopping, running errands, meal delivery, phone calls and visits, light house and yard work, and caregiver respite.
 Neighbors connecting to neighbors reduces the social isolation many older adults face while helping to meet everyday needs.

 The NCA welcomes all interested volunteers and neighborhood programs to the network.
-Through participation in the Alliance your neighborhood program will build a vast network of resources and support building a safety net for older adults.
+Through participation in the Neighbors Care Alliance your neighborhood program will build a vast network of resources and support, building a safety net for older adults.

 Interested in helping?
 Want information about joining an active program?
 Would you like assistance with starting a program in your area?
-Please contact Debbie Rich, 520-258-5063 or email@example.com.
+Have other questions?
+Please contact Christina Walker, 520-258-5062 or email@example.com.

 - Carefree Village Helpers – Providing support to older adults residing in Carefree Village Mobile Home Community and Mobile Home Park.
 4100 N. Romero Road, 85705.

-- Corona Cares – Serving older adults who reside in Corona de Tucson Fire District between Dawn Road on the north and Houghton Road on the south and Wentworth Road on the east to Ocotillo View Road on the south.
+- Corona Cares – Serving older adults who reside in Corona de Tucson Fire District between Dawn Rd on the north and Ocotillo View Rd on the south, Houghton Rd on the west and Wentworth Rd on the east.

-- IMPACT of So.
-AZ in Catalina, AZ– Serving older adults with meal delivery and transportation residing in northwest Pima County including Oro Valley, Marana and Catalina.
+- IMPACT of Southern Arizona– Serving older adults with meal delivery and transportation residing in northwest Pima County including Oro Valley, Marana, and Catalina.

-- Interfaith Community Services of Tucson– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
-Please visit the ICS website to determine if your neighborhood is included.
+- Interfaith Community Services– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
+(Please visit the ICS website to determine if your neighborhood is included).

-- Mobile Meals of So AZ – Serving special diet meals to homebound individuals who are unable to cook and have special diet needs.
+- Mobile Meals of Southern Arizona – Serving special diet meals to homebound individuals who are unable to cook and have special dietary needs.
 Service area includes City of Tucson, Green Valley and Sahuarita.

-- Park West Neighbors Helping Neighbors – Serving older adults and people with disabilities who live in the Park Wet Mobile Home Community at 303 West Broadway Boulevard.
+- Park West Neighbors Helping Neighbors – Serving older adults and people with disabilities who live in the Park West Mobile Home Community at 3003 West Broadway Boulevard.

-- ReSources in Vail – Greater Vail Community Resources – Serving older adults who reside in the area that makes up the Vail School District.
-Irvington Road on the north, South Wilmot on the west, Pima County border on the east.
+- Resources in Vail – Greater Vail Community Resources – Serving older adults who reside in the area that makes up the Vail School District – Irvington Road on the north and Sahuarita Road on the south, South Wilmot on the west, Pima County border on the east.

-- Tucson Estates Neighbors Helping Neighbors – Serving older adults who reside in the Tucson Estates Community which is east of Kinney Road and west of Sarasota Blvd.
+- Tucson Estates Neighbors Helping Neighbors – Serving older adults who reside in the Tucson Estates Community which is east of Kinney Road and west of Sarasota Boulevard.

-- Valley Assistance Services – Serving adults 55 and older and adult with disabilities.
+- Valley Assistance Services – Serving adults (55+) and adults with disabilities.
 Support area includes Sahuarita, Green Valley, Amado, Arivaca, Tubac and Tumacacori.